imbo/imbo/docs/usage/api.rst

     curl -H "Accept: application/json" http://imbo/status

-will end up with the same content-type.
+will end up with the same content type.
 Use ``application/xml`` for XML.

 If you use JSON you can wrap the content in a function (`JSONP <http://en.wikipedia.org/wiki/JSONP>`_) by using one of the following query parameters: